-The following entities may submit requests for Profile Model Changes:

-- 1. Any Market Participant;

-- 2. Any Entity that is an ERCOT Member;

-- 3. PUCT Staff:

-- 4. ERCOT Staff; and

-- 5. Any other Entity that meets the following qualifications:

-- (a) Entity must reside (or represent residents) in Texas or operate in the Texas electricity market, and
+- (1) The following entities may submit requests for Profile Model changes: - (a) Any MP; - (b) Any Entity that is an ERCOT Member; - (c) Public Utility Commission of Texas (PUCT) Staff; - (d) ERCOT Staff; and - (e) Any other Entity that meets the following qualifications: - (i) Entity must reside (or represent residents) in Texas or operate in the Texas electricity market; and

-- (b) Entity must demonstrate that Entity (or those it represents) is affected by the Customer Registration or REC Program Sections of the ERCOT Protocols.

-Requests for Profile Model changes shall be submitted to the Profiling Working Group and are subject to approval as outlined in Section 8.9.1, Timeline Prior to Implementing a Profile Change.
+- (ii) Entity must demonstrate that Entity (or those it represents) is affected by the Customer Registration or REC Program Sections of the ERCOT Protocols. - (2) Requests for Profile Model changes shall be submitted to the Profiling Working Group and are subject to approval as outlined in Section 8.9.1, Timeline Prior to Implementing a Profile Change.